nutanixdev/python-api-lab-devmktg/contents/setup.rst

 Virtual Environments
 ....................

-It is stringly recommended that your Python development is done inside a Python virtual environment.
+It is strongly recommended that your Python development is done inside a Python virtual environment.
 Developing in a virtual environment can help replicate and test things like Python setup scripts and ensure all dependencies are met before running a Python script or application.
 When installing dependencies, it is also beneficial to know a previously tested and verified dependency version has been installed.

 - Even though Python virtual environments (venv) are now included with Python 3, we'll use the following command to make sure they work.
 Please run these commands from the directory your project will be stored in.